Jaume-Molet/recipe-client-onboarding/README.md

 This frontend requires the Django backend to be running.
 Before starting the frontend:

-1. Ensure the Django backend is running (see `django-onboarding/README.md`)
+1. Ensure the Django backend is running (see `django-onboarding/README.md`) at https://github.com/travelperk/django-onboarding/pull/58
 2. Verify the backend API is accessible:
    ```bash
    curl http://localhost:8000/api/recipes